andmos/ReadingList-Data/BookNotes/How.To.Avoid.A.Climate.Disaster.md

 - Hydrogen is also a very lightweight gas, which makes it hard to store within a reasonably sized container.
 It’s easier to store the gas if you pressurize it (you can squeeze more into the same-volume container), but because hydrogen molecules are so small, when they’re under pressure, they can actually migrate through metals.
 It’s as if your gas tank slowly leaked gas as you filled up.

-- HOW WE MAKE THINGS 31 percent of 51 billion tons per year
+- How we make things: 31 percent of 51 billion tons per year

 - Making 1 ton of steel produces about 1.8 tons of carbon dioxide.